AwesomeFunGame/web-apps-with-elm/signals/introduction.md

 # Introduction to signals

-Signals in Elm are one of the basic building blocks for creating applications.
+In Elm, Signals are one of the basic building blocks for creating applications.
 You can think of a signal as a stream of values that change over time.

-Signals in Elm can merged, transformed and filtered as you see fit.
+In Elm, Signals can be merged, transformed and filtered as you see fit.

 ![Signal](signal.png)